JasperHG90/HAN.py/README.md

 # HAN.py

-This python module contains an implementation of a Hierarchical Attention Network (HAN).
+This python module contains an implementation of a Hierarchical Attention Network (HAN) in PyTorch.
 You can find details on the model in the following paper:

 >Yang, Z., Yang, D., Dyer, C., He, X., Smola, A., & Hovy, E. (2016, June).
 Hierarchical attention >networks for document classification.
 In Proceedings of the 2016 conference of the North American >chapter of the association for computational linguistics: human language technologies (pp. >1480-1489).